How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 • smooth and corrugated;

-• with a protective winding made of geotextile and with an additional filter layer.
+• with a protective geotextile winding and an additional filter layer.

-According to the degree of "ring" rigidity, several classes are distinguished, which are indicated by the marking SN2-SN24, and the larger the digital index, the more the pipe is able to withstand the pressure of bulk gravel, sand and soil.
+According to the degree of “ring” rigidity, several classes are distinguished, which are designated SN2-SN24, and the higher the digital index, the more the pipe can withstand the pressure of bulk crushed stone, sand and soil.

-Almost the entire range of this category has perforations with different patterns on the surface.
+Almost the entire range of this category has perforations on the surface with different patterns.
 There are also those that have one row of holes, which, when laid, are placed on top to collect sedimentary water.
-But more often, the holes “encircle” the entire surface so that the installation of the drainage pipe is not difficult and allows water to seep in from all sides.
+But more often the holes “encircle” the entire surface so that installing the drainage pipe is not difficult and allows water to seep in from all sides.

-In addition to the "standard" cylindrical shape, there are flat corrugated drainage pipes.
-They do not have such a high throughput, but, thanks to an additional stiffener, they are more compressive strength in a horizontal position.
-And in a vertical position - they take up less space and do not require large-scale earthworks.
+Besides the "standard" cylindrical, there are flat corrugated drainage pipes.
+They do not have such a high throughput, but, thanks to the additional stiffening rib, they are more compressive in a horizontal position.
+And in a vertical position, they take up less space and do not require large-scale excavation work.

-In addition to perforated pipes, there are products made of porous polymer.
-Open communicating cells and wall porosity (at the level of 80-90% of the volume) replace the perforation and serve as an excellent filter against the penetration of silt inside.
-But even in this case, they resort to additional protection in the form of a geotextile winding, which either wraps the pipe at the production stage or wraps it during the arrangement of the drainage system.
+In addition to perforated pipes, there are products made from porous polymer.
+Open communicating cells and wall porosity (at 80-90% of the volume) replace perforation and serve as an excellent filter against the penetration of sludge inside.
+But even in this case they resort to additional protection in the form of a geotextile winding, which is used either to wrap the pipe at the production stage, or to wrap it during the installation of the drainage system.

-The novelties include drainage pipes, which have an additional filter layer made of granulated polystyrene foam.
+New products include drainage pipes that have an additional filter layer made of granulated polystyrene foam.
 It is located between the wall and the geotextile winding.
-And when laying in a trench, they do not require backfilling of a layer of crushed stone.
+And when laid in a trench, they do not require backfilling with a layer of crushed stone.

-All these subtleties of the device of the drainage pipe determine the methods of its laying.
+All these subtleties of the drainage pipe design determine the methods of its installation.

-There are no general disadvantages of polymer pipes.
-A wide price range and a large assortment of materials, sizes and devices allow you to choose the best option for each case.
+Species-wide deficiencies in polymer pipes No. A wide price range and a large assortment of types of materials, sizes and devices allow you to choose the best option for each case.

-General advantages: long service life, high resistance to mechanical stress and damage, ease of fitting and installation.
+General advantages: long service life, high resistance to mechanical loads and damage, ease of adjustment and installation.

 Laying technology

-In order for the system to work clearly, you need to know how to properly lay the drainage pipe, depending on the type.
-For each drainage pipe, the laying technology will vary slightly depending on the design.
+For the system to work properly, you need to know how to properly lay the drainage pipe, depending on the type.
+For each drainage pipe, the installation technology will vary slightly depending on the design.
 But the initial stage is the same for everyone:

-• They develop a drainage scheme: the location of pipes, places for wells and revisions.
+• Develop a drainage scheme: location of pipes, places for wells and revisions.

-• Depending on the type of soil, the geological characteristics of the site, the location of groundwater and the required throughput, the size and type of the drainage pipe are selected.
+• Depending on the type of soil, geological characteristics of the site, location of groundwater and the required bandwidth choose the size and type of drainage pipe.

-• On the basis of the planned route for laying drainage pipes on the site, the site is planned and marked for earthworks.
+• Based on the intended route for wiring drainage pipes on the site, site planning and markings are carried out for excavation work.

-The ideal option is when the drainage scheme is developed in conjunction with the project of the house.
-Source mainstro.ru
+The ideal option is when the drainage scheme is developed together with the house design Source mainstro.ru

 • They dig trenches.
-On dense soils with straight walls, on loose soils - with sloped walls or strengthen them for the duration of work.
+On dense soils with straight walls, on loose soils - with sloped walls, or strengthen them during work.
 The bottom is made 30 cm wider on both sides of the pipe.

-• The bottom surface is leveled, the soil is compacted, a slope towards the drainage well is formed within 0.5-3.0% (minimum 0.5 cm and maximum 3 cm per meter of length).
+• Level the bottom surface, compact the soil, form a slope towards the drainage well within 0.5-3.0% (minimum 0.5 cm and maximum 3 cm for each meter of length).

-• A layer of coarse-grained sand about 15 cm thick is poured and rammed, observing the slope laid down during the formation of the bottom of the ditch.
+• Pour a layer of coarse sand about 15 cm thick and compact it, observing the slope laid down during the formation of the ditch bottom.

-Further technology for laying a drainage pipe depends on its design.
+Further technology for laying the drainage pipe depends on its design.

 Laying a drainage pipe with geotextile, if it does not have a factory winding: